zentnerlab/STRIPE-seq/README.md

 Policastro et al, 2020

 ## About
 The scripts and data contained in this repository can be used to reproduce the majority of the images found in the STRIPE-seq publication.
+TSS bedgraphs, TSR beds, and RNA-seq bigwigs are available from GEO (GSE142524).

 ## Cloning Repository